 Check out this NPR Common Health segment, where I discuss some of my work leveraging smartphones to help control eating behavior.

-Check out my interview on BlogTalkRadio about emotional eating and stress.
+Check out my interview on BlogTalkRadio about emotional eating and stress (I even recite my fad diet poem!).